eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

   .. image:: ../images/acceleo_launch_config2.png

-- An output folder (where every file will be generated)
+- An output folder (which will be the "root" from which to resolve relative paths of the files that are to be generated)

   .. image:: ../images/acceleo_launch_config3.png